slmnv5/pepelats/details.md

 Direct configuration is used to for song parts and indirect for loops in a part, exact details are below.

-## Looper views - Playing, Song, Params, Stop
+## Looper views - Playing, Song, Params

 ### Playing 0